NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Federal Identity Theft – 18 U.S.C § 1028

-Identity theft is when someone wrongfully obtains another person's information for fraud, deception, or economic gain.
-In other words, it's taking another person's identity for the purpose of fraud, false statements, or misrepresentations.
+Identity theft, a serious crime, occurs when someone wrongfully obtains another person's information for fraud, deception, or economic gain.
+In essence, it's the fraudulent use of another person's identity for financial or personal gain.

-Prosecutors use the federal statute of 18 U.S.C § 1028 to file criminal charges against someone for stealing someone's identifying information and using it for their benefit.
+Prosecutors use the federal statute of 18 U.S.C § 1028 to file criminal charges against someone who steals someone's identifying information and uses it for their benefit.
 Most identity theft cases are handled in state courts.

 Federal Crime of Identity Theft – 18 U.S.C § 1028

 When it comes to these federal identity theft cases, they will typically get involved when somebody takes large dollar amounts or has multiple identifications and uses those to commit other crimes.
-It primarily consists in stealing somebody else's information via a computer and using it to commit a crime or to obtain goods or services.
+It's crucial to understand that these cases are not to be taken lightly.
+They primarily consist of stealing somebody else's information via a computer and using it to commit a crime or to obtain goods or services.

-Simply put, identity theft occurs when a person uses someone else's identity for fraudulent purposes, such as to file fake tax returns, take out credit cards or loans with banks, run scams, or carry out any other type of illegal activity that they do not want the federal government to be able to trace back to them.
+Simply put, identity theft occurs when a person uses someone else's identity for fraudulent purposes, such as filing fake tax returns, taking out credit cards or loans with banks, running scams, or carrying out any other type of illegal activity that they do not want the federal government to be able to trace back to them.

-Congress passed the Identity Theft and Assumption Deterrence Act of 1998 (Identity Theft Act) to address the problem of identity theft.
+Congress passed the Identity Theft and Assumption Deterrence Act of 1998 (Identity Theft Act) to address identity theft.

-Specifically, the Act amended 18 U.S.C. § 1028 to make it a federal crime when anyone knowingly transfers or uses, without lawful authority, a means of identification of another person with the intent to commit, or to aid or abet, any unlawful activity that constitutes a violation of Federal law, or that constitutes a felony under any applicable State or local law.
+Specifically, the Act amended 18 U.S.C. § 1028 to make it a federal crime when anyone knowingly transfers or uses, without lawful authority, a means of identification of another person with the intent to commit or aid or abet any unlawful activity that constitutes a violation of Federal law or that constitutes a felony under any applicable State or local law.

 18 U.S.C 1028A aggravated identity theft is defined as “Anyone who knowingly transfers, possesses, or uses, without consent, a means of identification of someone else shall, in addition to the penalties for a general felony, shall be sentenced to imprisonment of 2 years in federal prison, or five years for terrorism.”